Video: AWEN – Encountering Climate Emergency (panel discussion)

 AI can bring benefits globally, but it is energy intensive and, combined with existing inequalities in infrastructure, could reinforce power imbalances.
 Here, researcher in people environment studies and behavioural modelling, Antonio Ballesteros-Figueroa, reflects on this and on the need for increased participation of local communities in how AI is produced.

-Beyond Human-Centered AI: Indigenous Frameworks for Planetary Futures
+Beyond Human-Centered AI: An Indigenous Framework for Planetary Futures

 Technology entrepreneur and creative leader, Suhair Khan, explores the concept of Indigenous knowledge in relation to AI and planetary futures, and outlines why she agrees with National Geographic Explorer Keolu Fox that the key to harnessing the technology of tomorrow is centering traditions of the past and that 'We should all ask, what would our planet look like in Indigenous hands?'